Louis A. Martin-Vega

 Dean of Engineering

 Dr. Louis A. Martin-Vega is the dean of engineering at North Carolina State University in Raleigh, North Carolina.
-With more than 9,600 students, 780 faculty and staff members and more than $170 million in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
-It is the only engineering college in the nation leading two National Science Foundation (NSF) Engineering Research Centers (ERC) — the ASSIST Center and FREEDM Systems Center.
+With more than 10,000 students, 750 faculty and staff and $175M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
+It has the distinction of leading two National Science Foundation (NSF) Engineering Research Centers (ERC) — the ASSIST Center and FREEDM Systems Center; only one other university leads two ERCs.

 Martin-Vega came to NC State in 2006 after spending five years as dean of engineering at the University of South Florida.
 He has also held several prestigious positions at NSF, including acting head of its Engineering Directorate and director of NSF’s Division of Design, Manufacture and Industrial Innovation.
 Additionally, he has served as chairman of the Department of Industrial and Manufacturing Systems Engineering at Lehigh University and Lockheed Professor in the College of Engineering at Florida Institute of Technology.
 He has also held tenured faculty positions at the University of Florida and the University of Puerto Rico at Mayaguez.
-He is the author or co-author of more than 100 journal articles, book chapters and other publications and has made numerous keynote and related presentations at national and international forums.
+He is the author or co-author of more than 100 journal articles, book chapters and other publications and has made more than 200 keynote and related presentations at national and international forums.

 His research and teaching interests are in production and manufacturing systems, logistics and distribution, operations management and engineering education.
 His work has been supported by NSF, the National Institute of Standards and Technology, the US Air Force, Harris Semiconductor and Hewlett-Packard, among other sources.
 A registered professional engineer in Florida and Puerto Rico, he is a Fellow of the Institute of Industrial Engineers (IIE) and the Society of Manufacturing Engineers (SME) and a member of INFORMS, ASEE, Tau Beta Pi, Alpha Pi Mu and Sigma Xi.